Liuzzyg/PrivCode/README.md

 | **Premium Model**  | [deepseek-ai/deepseek-coder-6.7b-base](https://huggingface.co/deepseek-ai/deepseek-coder-6.7b-base) <br> [Qwen/Qwen2.5-Coder-7B](https://huggingface.co/Qwen/Qwen2.5-Coder-7B) <br> [google/codegemma-7b](https://huggingface.co/google/codegemma-7b) <br> [Qwen/CodeQwen1.5-7B](https://huggingface.co/Qwen/CodeQwen1.5-7B) |

 ## 4. Running Instructions
-[4.1 Utility Experiment](#41-Implementations-for-Utility-Experiment-Results-in-Table-3) introduces the implementations for the utility experiment results in Table 3.
+Overview: [4.1 Utility Experiment](#41-Implementations-for-Utility-Experiment-Results-in-Table-3) introduces the implementations for the utility experiment results in Table 3.
 Next, [4.2 Canary Experiment](#42-Implementations-for-Canary-Experiment-Results-in-Table-4) introduces the implementations for the canary experiment results in Table 4.
 Finally, [4.3 Hyper paramter Anlysis](#43-Hyper-paramter-Anlysis-Implementations-for-Results-in-Table-5) introduces the implementations for the hyper-paramter anlysis results in Table 5 and Figure 5.

 > **Note:** please provide a overview here and introduce the key hyper-parameters.
 Besides, please provide a point-to-point experiments explanations.

 > **Note:** please include how to run the baselines.

+We list the key hyper-parameters below, including their explanations,

+- `model_path`: the name of pre-training LLM, or the path of checkpoint.
+- `dataset_name`: the name of fine-tuning dataset.
+- `max_global_steps`: the max global training step, actual steps divided by gradient accumulation steps.
+- `alpha`: controls how quickly the KL loss weight decays over training steps (decay rate).
+- `max lambda`: the initial maximum weight of the KL loss term (strongest influence in early training).
+- `min lambda`: the final minimum weight of the KL loss term (lowest influence in later training).
+- `target epsilon`: controls the privacy budget.
+- `rt model`: the name of the round-trip LLM.
+- `sim threshold`: the threshold to filter out synthetic data with low round-trip correctness.
+- `output dir`: the path of saved model configs and checkpoints.

 ### 4.1 Implementations for Utility Experiment Results in Table 3.